 The virtual event brought together experts and stakeholders from across academia, industry and the NGO sector.

-The School of Mathematics, Computer Science and Engineering (SMCSE) hosted its third successful National symposium on Developing Socially Responsible STEM Professionals on January 12th 2022.
+The School of Science and Technology (SST) hosted its third successful National symposium on Developing Socially Responsible STEM Professionals on January 12th 2022.

-City’s President, Professor Sir Anthony Finkelstein, warmly welcomed participants to the event, followed by an insightful “Setting the Challenge” address by Professor Rajkumar Roy, SMCSE Dean.
+City’s President, Professor Sir Anthony Finkelstein, warmly welcomed participants to the event, followed by an insightful “Setting the Challenge” address by Professor Rajkumar Roy, SST Dean.

 The virtual event took the theme, ‘Ethics and Environment, Social and Governance (ESG)’ and was sponsored by Accenture and Engineers Without Borders UK.

 It brought together participants across academia, industry and the NGO sector to discuss the role of ethics in science, technology, engineering and mathematics (STEM) and their impact in society.

 The event enabled participants and speakers to engage with issues around diversity, global sustainable programmes, cultural differences and practice, engineering and ethics, legislation and regulation, the circular economy, business and research ethics, leadership and social value, privacy, identity and data protection.